 The new AirPods Max also includes Adaptive EQ.

 The non-pro version of Apple's wireless earbuds used a tap gesture to summon Siri or play/pause music, which would sometimes be uncomfortable or push the earphone deeper into your ear.
 The pro model uses something on the stem called the Force Sensor, which you squeeze to perform tasks.
 One press operates play/pause, two will skip forward, three will skip back, and a long press will switch between ANC and Transparency modes.

 The H1 chip brings all the quick-pairing and Siri features you've come to expect from Apple headphones.
 It supports "Hey Siri" and the new Announce Messages with Siri feature.
 You can also share audio with other users who have the latest H1-equipped headphones.

 Apple updates all of its products from time to time to ensure the best possible operation, and the pro wireless earbuds are no exception.
-Apple has released multiple firmware updates to the earphones, but the company doesn't state much about what they change.
-Apple pulled an update in December 2019, after complaints of reduced sound isolation in ANC mode.
+Apple has released multiple firmware updates to the earphones, but it doesn't state much about what is changed.
+Apple pulled an update in December 2019 after complaints of reduced sound isolation in ANC mode.

 AirPods Pro Review

 We gave AirPods Pro 4.5 out of 5 stars in the AppleInsider review.
 We liked the smaller design, audio quality, and ANC.
 However, the limited ear tips options, awkward force sensors, and charging case design gave us pause.